A Guide to Depression and Suicide Among School-Aged Youth

 Emotional, Physical, or Chronic Pain

-A study found that 50% of chronic pain patients had serious thoughts of suicide.
+It’s been discovered that 50% of patients with chronic pain have seriously considered suicide.
 Emotional pain can also increase the risk of suicide.

 It is essential to recognize that these risk factors are based on statistical probabilities and do not tell the whole story.
 Mental illness is a substantial risk factor, but according to the CDC, 54% of people who die by suicide did not have a mental health condition.
 In 2017, 5,016 young men between the ages of 15 and 24 died by suicide, compared with 1,225 women of the same age range.

-Untreated depression is considered the leading cause of suicide.
-Depression is a common mental disorder, according to the WHO.
+Untreated depression is a common cause of suicidal thoughts, attempts, and completions.
 Students who suffer from depression are more likely to struggle to develop and maintain relationships, concentrating, and learning new skills.

 A person who feels down most of the day for weeks or months at a time may be clinically depressed and should see treatment.
 If you notice a friend or loved one displaying the following behavior, they may need help.